Donate

 87th Anniversary of the Holodomor Genocide in Ukraine

 Holodomor means murder by starvation and is the word used to describe the horror inflicted by Stalin and his government officials on men, women, and children in a deliberate political policy of extermination by starvation.
 The 1932-33 Holodomor claimed millions of lives in Ukraine.
+This exhibit was organized by Ukrainian-American artist Lydia Bodnar Balahutrak.

 Enter Exhibit